 Open, flexible indoor and outdoor learning spaces are grouped in threes, sharing space and teaching resources, making collaboration a natural consequence of the architecture.
 It is evident that the architects have understood and distilled the school's educational and community-building aspirations.

 Simple and playfully restrained forms are complemented with robust, inexpensive materials and details, creating a clear sense of purpose and a delight in the rituals of the school day.
-Classrooms and administrative spaces have a strong connection to, or are, outdoors, reducing building and lifecyle costs and providing a high level of amenity and connection to the natural world.
+Classrooms and administrative spaces have a strong connection to, or are, outdoors, reducing building and lifecycle costs and providing a high level of amenity and connection to the natural world.

 The new educational and administrative buildings have been sited near to the New England Highway to give the school a legible street address and a stronger relationship with a larger educational precinct.
 Yet the layout and siting of the buildings shields the learning spaces from the main road, generating a new focus for all school buildings and activities.